danfuzz/samizdat/doc/notes/shout-outs.md

 explore these topics, while still being a practical and compelling language in its own right.

-In the context of project sponsor [Nextbit](http://nextbit.com), Samizdat is an exploration of "cloud computing orientation" applied to programming language design.
+In the context of project sponsor [Nextbit Systems](http://nextbit.com), Samizdat is an exploration of "cloud computing orientation" applied to programming language design.

 Samizdat's syntax can be traced in part to [ALGOL](http://en.wikipedia.org/wiki/ALGOL), through